Ze-Yang/LGKD/README.md

-# LGKD
+# LGKD: Label-Guided Knowledge Distillation for Continual Semantic Segmentation on 2D Images and 3D Point Clouds
-[ICCV 2023] Official implementation for "Label-Guided Knowledge Distillation for Continual Semantic Segmentation on 2D Images and 3D Point Clouds".
+The codes will be available soon.